lapp0/Smart-Market/README.md

 Motivation
 ==========

 Bitcoins greatest accomplishment was removing trust from third parties and allowing people to hold and use money without a central authority.
-The goal of Smart Market is to remove the need for a central authority (eg. an auctioning website, or payment processor) along with having no down time and allow you to make "smart"-trades.
+The goal of Smart Market is to remove the need for a central authority (eg. an auctioning website, or payment processor) when trading while having no down time and to allow users to make "smart"-trades.

 Features
 ========